Monday, December 23, 2024

 “Increasing income taxes could become a financial incentive for banks to invest in their own development.
 We are talking about investments that can be classified as expenses in tax reporting.
 Banks have to invest money in infrastructure, and tax changes will push them to do this in 2024-2025, when the increased rate will be in effect,” he notes.

-He notes that although the revised version of the bill is more successful than the original idea, when, at the initiative of the country’s chief “fiscal” Dmitry Getmantsev, it was proposed to introduce an additional 5 percent taxation of banks’ interest income.
+He notes that although the revised version of the bill is more successful than the original idea, when, on the initiative of the country’s chief “fiscal” Dmitry Getmantsev, it was proposed to introduce an additional 5 percent taxation of banks’ interest income.
 However, according to the analyst, one should not expect that doubling the tax rate will lead to a corresponding doubling of contributions to the budget.

 “State banks already transfer a large part of their net profits to the budget, and higher tax deductions will mean a reduction in dividends.
 Banks will have incentives to recognize real losses from the war, and this is, first of all, a deterioration in the quality of loans after January 1, 2024.
 After all, when calculating the amount of increased income tax, losses from previous years will not be taken into account,” says Demkiv.